 Minor in Art History

-- 8 Art History Department courses, of which 2 (and no more than 2) must be at the 200-level and at least 1 must be in a non-Euro-American area of art historical enquiry.
+- 8 Art History Department courses, of which 2 (and no more than 2) must be at the 200-level and 6 courses at the 300 level.
+At least 1 300-level course must be in a non-Euro-American area of art historical enquiry.

 Honors in Art History

 Students may be nominated for honors in art history upon: